 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

 NPR's Laura Sydell reports.

-Mr. GEORGE LOPEZ (Host, "Lopez Tonight"): Conan O'Brien will be joining us on late night on TBS.
+GEORGE LOPEZ: Conan O'Brien will be joining us on late night on TBS.

-Mr. AUGIE RAY (Research Analyst, Forrester Research): They'll get a chance to see what is being called a promoted tweet that stays constant, as opposed to other tweets which constantly flow down the page as new tweets come in.
+AUGIE RAY: They'll get a chance to see what is being called a promoted tweet that stays constant, as opposed to other tweets which constantly flow down the page as new tweets come in.

-Mr. RAY: This is not an ad where you get to talk about yourself exclusively.
+RAY: This is not an ad where you get to talk about yourself exclusively.
 It's an ad where you either create dialogue or you create value for others.
 And if you fail to do so, then your ad simply won't appear for very long at all - people vote it out of existence.

-Mr. ANDREW FRANK (Research Vice President, Gartner): They made it pretty clear that this was the first phase of something that they expected to refine over a long period of time.
+ANDREW FRANK: They made it pretty clear that this was the first phase of something that they expected to refine over a long period of time.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.